ateequep/Getting-and-Cleaning-Data-Course-Project/README.md

 ## R script does following:

-1. unzips the training and test data files into a working directory
+1. loads the raw training and test data files into a working directory
 2. merges the data into a homogenous dataset including subject and activity
 3. creates the data column names to descriptive names
 4. modifies the activity data to descriptive names